Warner Records: 2004–2009: Warner Music Group

-2010-present: Warner Records
+2010–present: Warner Records

 In 2010, a corporate shakeup and a 16% drop in third-quarter revenue resulted in Whalley's departure from the label.
-Producer Rob Cavallo, previously WMG’s chief creative officer, was appointed chairman of the Warner Bros.
+Producer Rob Cavallo, previously WMG's chief creative officer, was appointed chairman of the Warner Bros.
 Records label group.
-Todd Moscowitz and Livia Tortella were named co-presidents, with Moscowitz serving as CEO and Tortella COO.
+Todd Moscowitz and Livia Tortella were named co-presidents, with Moscowitz as CEO and Tortella COO.
 The "trifecta" of Cavallo, Tortella and Moscowitz was expected to stabilize the label group; instead, as Warner continued to rely on rock, hip-hop grew in popularity and Warner's revenue decreased.
 In December 2012, Moscowitz resigned, and Cameron Stang, the chairman and CEO of Warner/Chappell and a member of the WMG board of directors, was named chairman and CEO of the label group.
 Tortella left six months later.
 Stang resigned in 2016, following a "tumultuous tenure."
 Dan McCarroll, named president in 2013, left in 2017.
 Although Warner artists had ten Top 10 albums, the label's performance was uneven.
 A bump in market share was attributed to the increased sales of albums by Prince and Bowie following their deaths in 2016.

 In October 2017, Aaron Bay-Schuck and Tom Corson were named co-chairmen of Warner Bros.
-Records, with Bay-Schuck serving as CEO and Corson COO.
+Records, with Bay-Schuck as CEO and Corson COO.
 Corson joined the company in January 2018; Bay-Schuck began in the fall of that year.